 - Production expenses: £175 to £350 – portfolio photos

-- Safety equipment and/or uniform: £240 approx. - Uniform including specialist footwear and boneprop
+- Safety equipment and/or uniform: £240 approximately - Uniform including specialist footwear and boneprop

 - UK-based activity: £150 - Theatre trips (students should aim to see some live theatre throughout the course of their programme).

 Grand total: £665 – £840 approximately.

-In final year, students may wish to apply for Spotlight (including graduates casting list) and Equity membership - £350 approx. During the course of their programme, they may also wish to join the GSA Students' Union Society - £5 per annum.
+In final year, students may wish to apply for Spotlight (including graduates casting list) and Equity membership - £380 approximately.
+During the course of their programme, they may also wish to join the GSA Students' Union Society - £5 per annum.